 - Follow-up and final report

 - Team leader identified.
-APA staff, team leader, and community contact person(s) discuss project in more detail; identify all stakeholders and compile a contact list; finalize dates for the team leader visit and the team's visit.
+APA staff, team leader, and community contact person(s) discuss project in more detail and prepare an agenda and finalize dates for the initial site visit.

 - Community contact person begins gathering additional information and reference materials (maps, documents, newspaper articles, etc.) for the team.

 - Team leader and APA staff make a site visit to community.
 Community contact person organizes a meeting during visit with stakeholders.

 - APA staff and the team leader work to identify and confirm other team members.

 - The full team discusses project and works with the community contact to finalize plans for the project, including dates and logistics.